nevoreko/USDForArtists/docs/wiki/introduction/what.md

 ## Structure

-### Primitives everywhere!
+### A Hierarchy

-USD is composed of a hierarchy of elements, each member of that hierarchy is called a **Primitive**, or **Prim** for close friends!
-They can be anything really—sometimes a piece of geometry, maybe a transform, or other times a light.
+A USD file is composed of a hierarchy of elements, each element of that hierarchy is called a **Primitive**, or **Prim** for close friends!
+They can be anything really—sometimes a piece of geometry, maybe a transform, other times a light...

 ::: tip TIP :sparkles:
 They are the individual bricks in our LEGO analogy.